vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 After submitting the command buffer, we might be tempted to try to read the content of the `destination` buffer as demonstrated in [the previous section](/guide/buffer-creation).
-However calling `destination.read()` now would sometimes return an error, because in that cases the buffer will still be being written by the GPU.
+However calling `destination.read()` now may sometimes return an error, because the buffer could still be being written by the GPU.

 Submitting an operation doesn't wait for the operation to be complete.
 Instead it just sends some